ElvisWang2010/WROFE-2025/README.md

 The ESC is a key component that regulates how the motor receives power.
 It:
 - Controls the motor's speed
 - Manages direction
 - Ensures safe delivery of voltage and current to the motor

+This ESC was chosen for its high current capacity, lightweight design, and reliable built-in BEC, making it well-suited for our motor and servo needs.

 <table border="1" width="100%" style="font-size:20px; text-align:left;">
   <tr>